-Even though there is no mandatory requirement to make annual reports public on the Companies Register, 66% of the NZSX-listed companies filed their 2020 annual reports (instead of just their financial statements) on the Companies Register (in 2016, the percentage was 72%).
+Even though there is no mandatory requirement to make annual reports public, as 51% of the 2019 Deloitte Top 200 companies filed their annual reports (instead of just their financial statements) on the Companies Register (in 2017, it was 58%).
 See Table 6 below.